12Starlight/career/terminal_commands/vim_adv.md

 and what it does 😉

-Note: VIM `words` are a sequence of letters, digits and underscores, or a sequence of puntuation marks, or an <mark style="background-color: #29b6f6">empty line</mark>.
+Note: VIM `words` are a sequence of letters, digits and underscores, or a sequence of puntuation marks, or an 💎empty line💎.
 Certain keys help you navigate words.